huantianad/Pico-Game-Controller/README.md

+Modified config for Pico-Game-Controller to work with https://github.com/huantianad/SDVX-Pico-PCB.

 # Pico-Game-Controller

 This branch was developed with SDVX in mind.
 Capable of handling 7 LEDs, 1 WS2812B RGB strip, and 2 encoders.